Hokan-Ashir/SFGameDataEditor/README.md

 # TODO
  - Add more flexible ability to merge multiple sf-mod files
- - Extend sf-mod-files format to include description
+ - Extend sf-mod-files format to include description, maybe picture
- - Extend item, unit parameters, merchants views, add buildings, runes, plans views
+ - Add filtration
+ - Add search; in views and across whole application
- - Add support for any language i18n possible
+ - Add icons for objects and creatures

 # Special thanks
  - This application won't be possible without information grabbed from this forum - http://spellforcefanforum.hostoi.com/index.php